• Camino a Santiago

 Camino a Santiago Day 0: Arriving in St. Jean Pied de Port

 I’m not going to lie.
 I’ve been so focused on the fact that I’m sitting on a fully booked flight, that for a minute there I lost sight of the big picture.
 Until I didn’t.
+My Camino a Santiago had already begun.
 As we took off from O’Hare, on a non-stop flight to Paris, I opened the window for a moment and then it dawned on me.
 I’m leaving the U.S for the longest consecutive period of time since I first moved here 22 years ago.
 Wow.
-No matter what happens, the next six weeks are going to be as much an exercise in managing that as in taking care of my feet.
-As obsessed as I’ve…
+Pre-Camino a Santiago jitters No matter what happens, the next six weeks are going to be as much an exercise in managing that as…